Sequential Attention for Feature Selection: Introduction

 We present the full argument for our results in~\Cref{sec:seql-omp}.
 This analysis takes significant steps towards explaining the success of attention in feature selection and the various theoretical phenomena at play.

 \paragraph{Towards understanding attention.}

-An important property of OMP is that it provably approximates the marginal gains of features---\cite{DK2011} showed that for any subset of features, the gradient of the least squares loss at its minimizer approximates the marginal gains up to a factor that depends on the \emph{sparse condition numbers} of the design matrix.
+An important property of OMP is that it provably approximates the marginal gains of features---\cite{DK2011} showed that for any subset of features, the gradient of the least squares loss at its sparse minimizer approximates the marginal gains up to a factor that depends on the \emph{sparse condition numbers} of the design matrix.
 This suggests that Sequential Attention could also approximate some notion of the marginal gains for more sophisticated models when selecting the next-best feature.
-We observe this phenomenon empirically in our marginal gain experiments in Section~\ref{sec:marginal-gain}.
+We observe this phenomenon empirically in our marginal gain experiments in Appendix~\ref{sec:marginal-gains-experiments}.
 These results also help refine the widely-assumed conjecture that attention weights correlate with feature importances by specifying an exact measure of ``importance'' at play.
-Since a countless number of feature importance definitions are used in practice, it is important to determine which best explains how the attention mechanism works.
+Since a countless number of feature importance definitions are used in practice, it is important to understand which best explains how the attention mechanism works.

 \paragraph{Connections to overparameterization.} In our analysis of regularized linear Sequential Attention for linear regression, we do not use the presence of the softmax in the attention mechanism---rather, the crucial ingredient in our analysis is the Hadamard product parameterization of the learned weights.
-We conjecture that the empirical success of attention-based feature selection is primarily due to the explicit overparamterization.
-Indeed, our experiments in Section~\ref{sec:hpp} verify this claim by showing that if we substitute the softmax in Sequential Attention with a number of different (normalized) overparamterized expressions, we achieve nearly identical performance.
-This line of reasoning is also supported in the recent work of~\cite{YHWL2021}, who claim that attention largely owes its success to the ``smoother and stable [loss] landscapes'' that Hadamard product overparameterization induces.
+We conjecture that the empirical success of attention-based feature selection is primarily due to the explicit overparameterization.\footnote{Note that overparameterization here refers to the addition of $d$ trainable variables in the Hadamard product overparameterization, not the other use of the term that refers to the use of a massive number of parameters in neural networks, e.g., in \cite{BS2021}.} Indeed, our experiments in Section~\ref{sec:hpp} verify this claim by showing that if we substitute the softmax in Sequential Attention with a number of different (normalized) overparamterized expressions, we achieve nearly identical performance.
+This line of reasoning is also supported in the recent work of~\cite{YHWL2021}, who claim that attention largely owes its success to the ``smoother and stable [loss] landscapes'' induced by Hadamard product overparameterization.